-If you have any questions about growing palm trees and exotic plants, they can tell you everything you need to know.
+If you have any questions about growing exotic plants, they can tell you everything you need to know.
 From prepping roots to protecting against the winter frost, you'll have all the information of decades of plant knowledge available to you.
 Just drop in-store and ask one of our friendly members of staff.
 They'll point you in the right direction.

 If you have any questions about the delivery process or would like to place an order, get in touch with the team at All Green.
 Our customer service department would be happy to answer any questions you may have.

 Creating your tropical paradise is as easy.
 First, you need to create a tropical microclimate in your bare backyard.
 You can do that by following these steps:

 If you are looking for inspiration, visit our Hoppers Crossing location.
 Our expert landscapers are hard at work bringing similar gardens to life in our Landscape Avenue section.

 With a bit of care and attention, many exotic plants will thrive in Melbourne's unique soil content and climate.
 At All Green, we stock many popular varieties of tropical plants.
 Here are some of our favourites:

 Tropical plants prefer soil that is high in organic matter - exactly like they would be treated to in the rainforest.
 Many tropical plants will grow in normal garden soil in Australia.
 But to get it right the first time, it's best to introduce your tropical plants into a soil environment that is loose, fertile, and slightly acidic.
 Tropical soil should also be loosely packed to allowed the free flow of air and water.